![]() |

 options and source code changes.

-•If -MD is used, the manifest entries will include
+•If -MD is used, the manifest entries will

-using -MD slows down make.
+just as using -MD slows down make.
+This is also the case for MSVC with

-•If -MMD is used, the manifest entries will not
+•If -MMD is used, the manifest entries will

-include system header files, which means ccache will ignore changes in
+not include system header files, which means ccache will ignore changes in

 them.